 The best spaghetti and meatballs ever

-This recipe is from my cookbook, Everyday Delicious.
+This recipe is from my second bestselling cookbook, Everyday Delicious.
 Loads of people have told me they’re the best they’ve ever had – including those they’d had from restaurants!
 So, I can vouch that they’re rather delicious, and worth a go.
 The alcohol in the red wine will evaporate during cooking so you don’t need to worry about it for kids or if you’re not a wine drinker (just make sure it bubbles vigorously).
 I prefer Parmesan shaved straight off the block – but you can use tasty cheese if you like.
 Adding a bit of grated mozzarella to the top of the sauce a few minutes before serving makes it fun to eat, too!
 For some greenery on the scenery, try adding a grated courgette or some chopped spinach to the sauce before simmering.

 Prep time – 30 minutes

 Cooking time: 20 minutes + 20 minutes to set

 250 pork mince (or jsut use beef mince)